-Students entering seventh and tenth grades, as well as new students to the District, are required by New York State to have a complete physical examination.
-If preferred, this examination may be done by the family doctor.
+Students entering seventh, ninth, and eleventh grades, as well as new students to the district, are required by New York State to have a complete physical examination.
+The physical for new students must be completed within thirty days from the first day of school.
+If preferred, this examination may be done by the school doctor.